DouglasMacKrell/venue-ninja/README.md

 ## 🎯 What It Does

-Venue Ninja is a **production-grade REST API** that provides intelligent seat recommendations for iconic venues.
+Venue Ninja is a **full-stack application** with a React/Vite frontend and production-grade Spring Boot REST API that provides intelligent seat recommendations for iconic venues.
 It features:

+* **React/Vite Frontend** - Modern, responsive user interface deployed on Netlify
 * **Real PostgreSQL Database** - Persistent data storage with proper migrations
 * **Comprehensive Testing** - 64 tests covering unit, integration, performance, and error handling
 * **Production Deployment** - Dockerized and deployed on Render with environment-specific configurations